 The School will annually obtain a financial audit, from a licensed Certified Public Accountant.
-The audit will be performed in accordance with Generally Accepted Auditing Standards; Governing Standards and the Rules of the Auditor General for the State of Florida.
+The audit will be performed in accordance with e.
+Form 990, if applicable

+Generally Accepted Auditing Standards; Governing Standards and the Rules of the Auditor General for the State of Florida.
 The School will provide a copy of its annual financial (including any School responses to audit findings) to the Sponsor no later than November 1.